TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

    [colordef] : [modifier]

-   Where modifier can be an integer which is added or subtracted to the three RGB-channels or a floating point with an :ts:`*` before, which will then multiply the values with that factor.
+   Where modifier can be an integer which is added or subtracted to the three RGB-channels or a floating point with an :typoscript:`*` before, which will then multiply the values with that factor.

 :aspect:`Description:`